 Helen has also written for the Sunday Times, British Elle, the New York Times, Vogue, the Financial Times, the Observer, the Times and the Guardian.
-She is a frequent panellist on Radio 4’s News Quiz and BBC One’s Have I Got News For You.
+She is a frequent panellist on BBC One’s Have I Got News For You and a regular guest on the Private Eye podcast, Page 94.
 She appeared on Adam Buxton’s podcast in July 2020.
-Her GQ interview with Jordan Peterson received more than 35 million views.
+Her GQ interview with Jordan Peterson received more than 65 million views.

 Helen studied English Language and Literature at Oxford University, 2001-2004, and studied for an MA in English Literature from the Open University while working night shifts in her first job.
 She is on the steering committee for the Reuters Institute for Journalism.